taskcluster/taskcluster-docs/src/tutorial/create-task-via-api.md

 constructed the `queue` object with credentials and used the auxiliary method `queue.buildSignedUrl` which works like `queue.buildUrl`, with the only difference that includes a signature in the query-string for the URL.

-# Next Steps

- * The [reference component](/reference) contains links to the API documentation for all TaskCluster services.